Types of Degrees Marketing Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Marketing appeals to people across the globe.
-About 5.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Marketing.
+About 4.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea